ploomber/soopervisor/README.rst

    soopervisor export training

-Depending on the selected backend (Argo, Airflow, AWS Batch or AWS Lambda), configuration details will change but the API remains the same:
+Depending on the selected backend (Argo, Airflow, AWS Batch, or AWS Lambda), configuration details will change, but the API remains the same:
 ``soopervisor add``, then ``soopervisor export``.